 Now is the time to lean into customer-centricity:

-Check back with the Amperity blog for weekly updates on how the retail market is faring, or register with our Covid-19 Retail Monitor for insights in your inbox.
+Check back with the Amperity blog for weekly updates on how the retail market is faring, or register with our Covid-19 Retail Monitor (update: we've now sunsetted the Retail Monitor) for insights in your inbox.